digitalrebar/provision/doc/high-availability.rst

 ..
-Copyright (c) 2017 RackN Inc.
+Copyright (c) 2021 RackN Inc.
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 ..
-Digital Rebar Provision documentation under Digital Rebar master license
+Digital Rebar Provision documentation under Digital Rebar license
 .. index::
   pair: Digital Rebar Provision; High Availability

 .. _rs_high_availability:

-High Availability
+High Availability (HA)
-#################
+######################

-There are two strategies available for implementing high availability in dr-provision: automated failover using Raft for consensus and liveness checking, and manual failover via synchronous replication.
-The former is new in 4.6.0.
+Digital Rebar v4.6+ supports fully integrated High Availability (HA) in dr-provision via automated failover using consensus (aka Raft) and liveness checking.
+This capability is fully integrated to the standard Digital Rebar service so an in-place upgrade from Stand Alone mode is possible in v4.6+: a HA enabled license is required.

-The latter has been available since v4.3.0, and will continue to remain available for the foreseeable future.
+Manual failover via synchronous replication has been supported since v4.3 and will continue to remain available for the foreseeable future to support live backups, multi-site manager and other distributed operations.
+This can also be used for HA configuration but is not recommended.

 .. _rs_high_availability_preq: